ljvillanueva/soundecology/README.md

 The package also includes a function to get an index value from all the wav files in a directory, the results are stored in a csv file.

+The package has been submitted to CRAN, it should appear in the official mirrors soon.

 http://ljvillanueva.github.io/soundecology/